-Officer: Simon Stevens Service: Adult Social Care Delegated Power Being Exercised: Signific ant management decisions which could have an adverse o r controversial imp act on the delivery of services or achievement of agreed to achievement of agreed targets Day Care - Temporary Closure / cessation of Service Subject of Decision: Service closure - Older Adults Day Centres (i.e. services affected) Is this a review of a Yes, original deci sion was taken on 20/03/2020 decision?
+Officer: Simon Stevens Service: Adult Social Care Delegated Power Being Exercised: Significant management decisions which could have an adverse or controversial impact on the delivery of services or achievement of agreed targets Day Care - Temporary Closure / cessation of Service Subject of Decision: Service closure - Older Adults Day Centres (i.e. services affected) Is this a review of a Yes, original decision was taken on 20/03/2020 decision?
 If so, what was the date of the original decision?
-Man discilling all Key decision?
-If so - gnificant in terms of its effects on have Democratic g or working in an area Services been notified? comprising two of r more electoral divisions in the Decision Taken Closure of Older Adults Day Centres with effect (specify precise details, from 5pm on 20/0 03/2020.
-Cessation of service including the period e aged over 70 in LD Day over which the decision Services with effe ect from 5pm on 20/03/2020 will be in place and when it will be (further) Review process reviewed): Decision is subject to a minimum of fortnightly review by SMT and Cabinet Member, being reported to Cabin et Member on a fortnightly basis.
-Reasons for the Government and PHE advice in relation to Decision (specify all reducing the risk reducing the risk of infection spread in relation to reasons for taking the that those over 70 should self- decisions including isolate and from 4 4 July should seek to minimise where necessary contact with peop le from other households. reference to Council policy and anticipated ity of users of our older adult's impact of the decision) ver 70 years old it is not possible Where the decision is to continue to operate those services as subject to statutory individuals self-isolate to adhere with social guidance please state distancing require ements. how this has been م الله ما الله المالية taken into e small numbers of people aged consideration. under 70 attending the centres they are also likely to fall into the category of having an underlying to fail into the cat egory or naving an underlying
+Key decision?
+If so Yes - it will be significant in terms of its effects on have Democratic communities living or working in an area Services been notified? comprising two or more electoral divisions in the Decision Taken Clasura of Older Adulta Day Contras with effect Decision Taken Closure of Older Adults Day Centres with effect from 5pm on 20/03/2020.
+Cessation of service (specify precise details, including the period delivery for people aged over 70 in LD Day over which the decision Services with effect from 5pm on 20/03/2020 will be in place and Services with effect from 5pm on 20/03/2020 when it will be (further) Review process reviewed): Decision is subject to a minimum of fortnightly review by SMT and Cabinet Member, being reported to Cabinet Member on a fortnightly basis.
+Reasons for the Government and PHE advice in relation to Decision (specify all reducing the risk of infection spread in relation to reasons for taking the COVID-19 states that those over 70 should self- decisions including isolate and from 4 July should seek to minimise where necessary contact with people from other households. reference to Council policy and anticipated As the vast majority of users of our older adult's impact of the decision) day centres are over 70 years old it is not possible Where the decision is to continue to operate those services as subject to statutory individuals self-isolate to adhere with social guidance please state distancing requirements. how this has been taken into Although there are small numbers of people and consideration.
+Although there are small numbers of people aged under 70 attending the centres they are also likely Consideration. to fall into the category of having an underlying to fair into the category of having an underlying